dhopp1/nowcast_lstm_matlab/README.md

 # nowcast_lstm_matlab

 MATLAB wrapper for [nowcast_lstm](https://github.com/dhopp1/nowcast_lstm) Python library.
 [R](https://github.com/dhopp1/nowcastLSTM) and [Julia](https://github.com/dhopp1/NowcastLSTM.jl) wrappers also exists.
 Long short-term memory neural networks for economic nowcasting.
-More background in [this](https://unctad.org/webflyer/economic-nowcasting-long-short-term-memory-artificial-neural-networks-lstm) UNCTAD research paper.
+More background in [this](https://www.researchgate.net/publication/363509881_Economic_Nowcasting_with_Long_Short-Term_Memory_Artificial_Neural_Networks_LSTM) paper in the Journal of Official Statistics.

 # Installation and setup
 **Installing the library in MATLAB**: Simply clone this repo and direct MATLAB to `nowcast_lstm_matlab.m` by putting `addpath('/your_path/nowcast_lstm_matlab/');` at the top of your code.
 You may have to direct MATLAB to your Python installation the first time by running `pe = pyenv('Version', path_to_python);`